Characters: Friendship Is Magic: The Mane Cast

 - Fluttershy is timid, so naturally, she's yellow.
 The pink flowing mane and tail also shows her more feminine side.
 Her colors are also evocative of springtime.

 - Applejack's colors (orange body and blond mane) seem to imply that she's been out working in the sun for a long time.
+They may also represent the colors of the autumn harvest.

 - Spike's colors, green and purple, are homages to both his boyish, naive nature (green) and his friendship/little-brother ness to Twilight (purple).
 Also green is his greed.